wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

-`handleFetchInvX()` almost identical to `handleFetchInv()`, except that (1) It does not handle `S` and `SM` state, since the request is exclusively used to downgrade an owner into a non-exclusive sharer; (2) `E` and `M` state blocks will transit to `S` state as the result of being downgraded, and send the data response. stable and transient
+`handleFetchInvX()` almost identical to `handleFetchInv()`, except that (1) It does not handle `S` and `SM` state, since the request is exclusively used to downgrade an owner into a non-exclusive sharer; (2) `E` and `M` state blocks will transit to `S` state as the result of being downgraded, and send the data response of type `FetchXResp`. stable and transient `I` blocks will not send any response, and does not transit to any other state.

-`I` blocks will not send any response, and does not transit to any other state.
+### Coherence Protocol: MESI Inclusive